 How to Prepare Artwork for Samsung’s The Frame TV

 Welcome to the world of personalized digital art for your living room.
-As an owner of Samsung's The Frame TV, you appreciate its ability to transform a space, not just as a television but as a digital canvas.
-This guide focuses on creating custom artwork for your Frame TV, using Pixelmator Pro.
-However, these principles apply broadly, so they're useful regardless of your preferred graphics software.
+As an owner of an art TV—such as The Frame by Samsung or CanvasTV by Hisense—you appreciate its ability to transform a space, not just as a television but as a digital canvas.
+This guide focuses on creating custom artwork for your art TV using Pixelmator Pro, with principles that apply broadly to any graphics software.

-If you're new to digital art, don't worry.
-We'll walk you through the process in manageable steps.
-For those seeking ready-made solutions, our Shop offers a selection of Frame-ready artworks, optimized to meet technical requirements like resolution and aspect ratio.
+If you’re new to digital art, don’t worry.
+We’ll walk you through the process in clear, manageable steps.
+We use the very same process for our curated selection of artwork, meticulously optimized to meet the Frame TV’s technical requirements.

 Ready to transform your TV into an artistic focal point?
-Let’s start by understanding the technical side of The Frame TV to ensure your artwork complements your living space.
+Let’s dive into the technical nuances of The Frame TV and ensure your artwork becomes a seamless, stunning addition to your living space.

 Let’s prepare our digital canvas.
-Samsung's The Frame TV is a unique 4K display that necessitates specific considerations for artwork.
+The unique displays of 4K art TVs necessitate specific considerations for artwork.
 It’s important to understand these to ensure your art fits perfectly and looks its best.

 Resolution is key.
-The Frame TV’s 3840 × 2160 resolution allows for detailed and sharp imagery.
+The resolution of a 4K TV is 3840 × 2160, which allows for detailed and sharp imagery.
 When creating or selecting art for The Frame, high definition should be your standard to maintain visual clarity.

 Aspect ratio is equally important.
-The Frame TV uses a standard 16:9 aspect ratio.
+All 4K TVs also use a standard 16:9 aspect ratio.
 Deviating from this ratio can result in stretched or improperly bordered images.

 Creating artwork with the correct 16:9 aspect ratio and resolution gives you the option to display it with or without a mat, enhancing its framed appearance.
 The Frame provides various mat sizes and colors, offering further customization to match your décor.